coryfklein/coryfklein.github.io/_posts/2015-11-25-custom-configuration-of-tcp-socket-keep-alive-timeouts.markdown

         3. If no response has been received at this point, send a `RST` and terminate the connection.
     * **Yes**: Return to step 2

-This process is enabled by default on most operating systems, and thus dead TCP connections are regularly pruned once the other end has been responsive for 2 hours 11 minutes (7200 seconds + 75 * 9 seconds).
+This process is enabled by default on most operating systems, and thus dead TCP connections are regularly pruned once the other end has been non-responsive for 2 hours 11 minutes (7200 seconds + 75 * 9 seconds).

 ## Gotchas